Adjusting your game sliders is the best way to enjoy a realistic experience in NHL 22.

 In my opinion, those are the best NHL 22 realistic sliders that you should use if you want a realistic experience.

 Feel free to play around with these NHL 22 settings until you find the perfect combination that works best for you.
-As I mentioned in the beginning, I like to slow the game down a little bit and go around EA’s arcade-style, back-and-forth tempo.
+As I mentioned initially, I like to slow the game down a bit and go around EA’s arcade-style, back-and-forth tempo.
 If that’s not something you want to do, feel free to bring the game speed back up, along with player speed and acceleration.